2023 Market Guidelines

 Types of Vendors

-There are multiple kinds of vendors including: Farm Fresh, Prepared Food, Eat-on-Site Food, Artisan, Alcohol, Spa and Beauty, Edible Pet Products and Other (when filling out our vendor application, all items that are not consumable humans fall under “Artisan or Pet Product”) which includes businesses offering services or products not produced by the seller.
-In each category, vendor collectives will be allowed, however, all members must submit individual applications along with a write up of why and how the collective works.
-All applicants should submit an application and any forward all relevant documentation to the New West Farmers Market Society.
-We strive for an 80/20 ratio of food to non-food at our summer market, but because of seasonality, availability, and mix of applicants, we may need to adjust that ratio.
+There are multiple kinds of vendors including: Farm, Prepared Food, Eat-on-Site Food, Artisan, Alcohol, Spa and Beauty, Edible Pet Products and Other (when filling out our vendor application, all items that are not consumable humans fall under “Artisan or Pet Product”) which includes businesses offering services or products not produced by the seller.
+All applicants should submit an application and forward all relevant documentation to the New West Farmers Market Society.
+We strive for an 80/20 ratio of food to non-food at our market, but because of seasonality, availability, and mix of applicants, we may need to adjust that ratio.
 The New West Farmers Market Society reserves the right to refuse any vendor for any reason.

-A farm fresh vendor is a person who produces agricultural products from land that they own or control, or has a license to harvest from (such as wild foragers or fishers).
+A farm vendor is a person who produces agricultural products from land that they own or control, or has a license to harvest from (such as wild foragers or fishers).
 Examples include produce, eggs, dairy, meat, fish and plant nursery products.
 A farm fresh vendor may sell value-added products made from their own farm product.
 Farm fresh vendors selling value-added food products or eggs, honey, dairy, meat and fish must also follow the prepared food vendor guidelines below and will need to seek approval from the Fraser Health Authority to sell high-risk foods and provide their FoodSafe certification.

 Prepared Food Vendors